-Wide Range in Productivity From Multiple Factors (e.g., quality of planning, quality of project management, workforce skill, etc.)
+Wide Range in Productivity From Multiple Factors (e.g., Quality of Planning, Quality of Project Management, Workforce Skill, etc.)

 The current study focuses on how the source of labor is linked to project performance through better productivity and what drives the better productivity of union labor.
-Below is an illustration of the framework that the study follows.
+Below in Figure 2 is an illustration of the framework that the study follows.
 We will focus on the topic of labor source and refer the reader to the earlier study in which the other drivers of productivity were analyzed.